sara-sabr/ITStrategy/_pages/en/capabilities.md

   Percentage slider
   Ideal: up to 25%

-- How usually accurate and relevant is the data to your goal of the team?
+- Generally, how accurate and relevant is the data to the team?
   a.
 Very Frequently (Ideal)
   b.
 Frequently
   c.
 Occasionally
   d.
 Rarely
   e.
 Very Rarely
   f.
 Never

-- How often you felt guilty of seeing the data you wish was there instead of what is really in front of you?
-  a.
-Always
-  b.
-Very Often
-  c.
-Sometimes
-  d.
-Rarely
-  e.
-Never (Ideal)

 #### 3.1.3 Goals